bitcoin-unlimited/BUwiki/wally/faq.md

 ## How do I recover a lost account or a lost wallet?
 Lost accounts are accounts that were destroyed because your phone was lost or destroyed, or because Wally was deleted, or because you forgot that account's PIN.
 To recover an account whose PIN was lost, select the green + symbol on Wally's home page, and then type the account's Recovery Secret Phrase where indicated on the New Account page.
 Recovery may take will some time, so be patient.
 Without the PIN or the Account Recovery Secret Phrase your account and it's contents are lost forever.

 If all your accounts were destroyed (e.g.,your phone was lost or Wally was deleted) install a new copy of Wally on a device and as above, type in the Account Recovery Secret Phrase for each account, letting each account be recovered before entering the next account's Recovery Secret Phrase.
 Wally will examine the BCH blockchain and using the data in the blockchain, Wally will fully restore your account(s).
-Each account will take some time, so be patient, and repeat this process for all the accounts in your lost wallet.
+Each account will take some time, so be patient.

 ## What information does Wally show me about my ACCOUNT BALANCES?
  The lower section of Wally's home page shows a list of your accounts and their balances.
 Balances are are shown in mBCH.
 If the amount shown is green, all transactions for the account have been settled.
 If an orange amount is shown to the right or the green amount, one or more send and/or receive transactions are in progress.
 For send transactions, the green amount is the mBCH you have available for sending, and the orange amount shows the amount of mBCH "change" that is temporarily unavailable while the transaction is being processed.
 Remember that when you send mBCH, your transaction amount, your transaction fee, and one or more or your addresses containing enough BCH  to cover the transaction are sent to the the world's BCH nodes.
 The BCH node that successfully mines the next block of transactions extracts your send amount and your transaction fee from the addresses, and then returns any "change" to your wallet .
-This "change" is displayed in orange.
-When sends are settled, the orange amount will disappear and the green amount will be the total mBCH that remains in the account.
+The amount you will receive in "change" is displayed in orange.
+When sends are settled, the orange amount will be added to the account's green total, and the orange amount will disappear.

 When receiving mBCH, the amount received will be shown in orange to the right of the amount previously in the account.
 Once the transaction is settled, the received amount will be added to account's total and the orange received amount will disappear.